yearn/yearn-comms/public/_posts/_articles/marco-worms/yearn-v3/en.md

 ## Strategies on steroids

 v2 Vaults had a limit of 20 strategies per vault, in v3 this limit will be increased.
-Additionally, riskier strategies will now follow a contract model analogous to the [Senior/ Junior Tranches](https://corporatefinanceinstitute.com/resources/knowledge/finance/junior-tranche-debt/).
+Additionally, riskier strategies will now follow a contract model analogous to the [Senior/Junior Tranches](https://corporatefinanceinstitute.com/resources/knowledge/finance/junior-tranche-debt/).

 Riskier strategies will now have a Junior Tranche contract, meaning the user will first deposit tokens into a vault and can then choose to deposit the vault tokens into a junior tranche contract for a higher-risk/higher-reward option.
 Users can also choose specific strategies to focus on.
 This is an optional feature that people with a higher risk appetite might want to explore.